Blueberry Zucchini Bread

 Can I Make Muffins with this Recipe?

 Again, I never have but you certainly can give it a try.
-I suggest baking them at 350F for about 20 minutes, checking on them, and if they’re not done bake another few minutes, or until done.
+I suggest filling the muffin tins 2/3 of the way full and baking at 350F for about 20 minutes, checking on them, and if they’re not done bake another few minutes, or until done.

 Can you taste the zucchini in zucchini bread?